CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ![](writeup/nsight_compute_profile.JPG)

 On the other hand, we can observe from the following Nsight profile traces that `DeviceScanKernel` (the actual kernel invocation for thrust library's `exclusive_scan`) reaches theoretical occupancy limit.
-This means that our program is always actively trying to process the warps, but is limited by the memory throughput as shown in the low memory and cache throughput percentages.
+This means that our program is always actively trying to process the warps, but is limited by the memory bandwidth as shown in the low memory and cache throughput percentages.

 ![](writeup/thrust_profile.JPG)
 ![](writeup/thrust_profile_compute.JPG)